If you’ve ever thought about signing up for Lyft, you’ve probably wondered, “How much do Lyft drivers make?”

 Should I Sign Up For Lyft?

 If you’re looking to make extra money, and your area meets the recommended criteria (near a larger metro area), signing up to drive for Lyft is an option you should consider.
-To see your Lyft sign up bonus and start your application, simply click the button below.
+To see your Lyft sign up bonus and start your application, simply click one of the buttons below.

 On the other hand, if you think you may prefer Uber, click the button below to get started.